Search

-As the United States moves steadily toward a carbon-free energy future, nuclear power will be an essential part of the journey.
-INL’s cutting-edge research is making nuclear energy more affordable, versatile and sustainable.
+As the United States progresses toward a reliable energy future, nuclear power will be a crucial component.
+INL’s cutting-edge research is making nuclear energy more affordable and versatile.

-INL is leading the nation’s research in advanced nuclear energy technology.
-Our scientists and engineers study reactors that can replace fossil fuels with carbon-free energy, materials that lower carbon emissions for every energy source, and applications that help us explore worlds.
+INL is at the forefront of the nation’s research in advanced nuclear energy technology.
+Our scientists and engineers study reactors and materials that improve efficiency across all energy sources and help us explore new worlds.

 Research Highlights